alan-turing-institute/DetectorChecker/inst/extdata/README.md

 ## Files by detector type

-Examples are provided for five detector types.
+Examples are provided for six detector types.
 It is possible to load datasets as a single file, or split across multiple files.
 All examples, except Excalibur, use a single file.
 For Excalibur you will need to load all examples into the WebApp simultaneously:

 1. PerkinElmer_Full
     - Two example datasets: